ronen567/just-the-docs/docs/linear-regression-and-analytical-solution.md

 $$y = \hat{y} + e = b+\sum_{j=1}^{n}w_jx_j +e $$

+Where b stands for bias, and w for weigtht.

 Let's return to our homes prices prediction example, but for our convinience, simplify it for now, reduce the number of input features to n=1.
 This reduction will simplify the comutation illustration and graphical presentation of the problem, but we will not use generality and develope thesolution for any n.